 “Working with other folks across campus has been amazing,” Di Carlo said.
 “Anytime we talked with Amander, Otto or Jian Yu, we learned something new which helped us refine our system and the problems we chose to address.
 We all live in slightly different worlds, and sometimes communication is difficult, but bioengineering is great in that we can communicate in different languages and bridge the engineering school to medicine and biology much more effectively.”

 The results were reported online in the journal Proceedings of the National Academy of Sciences of the USA and will be published in a forthcoming print issue of the journal.
-More information can be found at Di Carlo’s laboratory website.
+More information can be found on Di Carlo’s laboratory website.

 The research was funded by a Young Faculty Award from the Defense Advanced Research Projects Agency (DARPA) and a Packard Foundation Fellowship for Science and Engineering.